ricCap/ELIoT/k8s/README.md

 ## Develop locally using KIND

 [KIND](https://kind.sigs.k8s.io/), alias Kubernetes IN Docker, allows to deploy k8s clusters locally (in Docker).
-As an advantage to Minikube, it can handle multinode configuration on the same machine (e.g. 1 master node and 2 worker nodes).
+As an advantage to Minikube, it can handle multinode configuration on the same machine (e.g. 1 master node and 2 worker nodes),which allows us to simulate a huge amount of IoT devices.

 By running `./setup.sh --kind` you can leave the script do the magic for you.
 Other options are documented in `setup.sh -h`